 Our certificate of incorporation also requires that any action required or permitted to be taken by our stockholders must be taken at a duly called annual or special meeting of stockholders and may not be taken by written consent.
 In addition, special meetings of our stockholders may be called only by the board of directors, the chairman of the board or the chief executive officer.
-We also have implemented a stockholders' rights plan, which is also called a "poison pill," which could make it uneconomical for a third party to acquire our company on a hostile basis.
+We also have implemented a stockholders' rights plan, also called a poison pill, which could make it uneconomical for a third party to acquire our company on a hostile basis.
 These provisions, as well as Delaware law and other of our agreements, may discourage certain types of transactions in which our stockholders might otherwise receive a premium for their shares over then current market prices, and may limit the ability of our stockholders to approve transactions that they think may be in their best interests.
 In addition, our board of directors has the authority to fix the rights and preferences of and issue shares of preferred stock, which may have the effect of delaying or preventing a change in control of our company without action by our stockholders.

-If registration rights that we have previously granted are exercised, then our stock price may be negatively affected.
+If registration rights that we have previously granted are exercised, then the price of our securities may be negatively affected.

 We have granted registration rights in connection with the issuance of our securities to Elan International Services, Ltd., Eli Lilly and Company, Hybridon, Inc. and Reliance Insurance Company.
-In the aggregate, these registration rights cover approximately 6,232,273 shares of our common stock which are currently outstanding, inclusive of the shares offered in this prospectus, an additional \$4.5 million of our common stock we are obligated to issue to Hybridon, and additional shares of our common stock which may become outstanding upon the conversion of outstanding convertible securities.
-If these registration rights are exercised by the holders, it will bring additional shares of our common stock into the market, which may have an adverse effect on our stock price.
-In addition, Reliance has registration rights with respect to the approximately \$66 million of notes we issued to Reliance.
+In the aggregate, these registration rights cover approximately 4,166,667 shares of our common stock which are currently outstanding, an additional \$4.5 million of our common stock we are obligated to issue to Hybridon and additional shares of our common stock which may become outstanding upon the conversion of outstanding convertible securities.
+If these registration rights are exercised by the holders, it will bring additional shares of our common stock into the market, which may have an adverse effect on the price of our securities.